intersystems-community/iris-embedded-python-template/README.md

 It demonstrates how to call python libs from ObjectScript in `Demo.Python` class.
 And it demonstrates how to deal with IRIS from python scripts - `python/irisapp.py`

+## What is Embedded Python ?

+Embedded Python is a feature of InterSystems IRIS that allows you to **run python code in the same process** as the IRIS database engine.

+The benefits of Embedded Python are:

+- **Performance**
+  - no need to serialize data between IRIS and Python
+  - speed of data processing in Python is comparable to ObjectScript
+- **Simplicity**
+  - no need to install and configure Python separately
+  - easy to deploy IRIS and Python together
+  - easy access to ObjectScript code and functionality from Python
+- **Security**
+  - no need to open any additional ports for communication between IRIS and Python

+And the main benefit is that you can use all the power of Python libraries and frameworks in your InterSystems IRIS solutions.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.